-African American/Black Male Trauma 101: Culturally relevant frameworks for understanding the impact of trauma experienced by African American males
+African American/Black Male Trauma 101: Culturally Relevant Frameworks for Understanding the Impact of Trauma Experienced by African American/Black Males

-❖ Understanding race-based schemas and connection to trauma
+- Understanding race-based schemas and the connection to trauma

-❖ The historic and current trauma experienced by African American/Black Males
+- An Ecological System approach to both the historic and current trauma experienced by African American/Black males

-❖ Culturally relevant healing techniques that incorporate “Trauma Informed” interventions
+- Culturally relevant healing components that incorporate “Trauma-Informed” interventions

-❖ Participants will develop three skills using a cultural framework to address the psychological impact of trauma
+- Participants will develop three skills to change the neurobiological impact from racism and oppression.

-❖ Participants will increase their knowledge around the historic and current impact of systems of oppression and how it adds to trauma
+- Participants will increase their knowledge around the historical and current impact of systems of oppression and how it adds to trauma

 2. I See you